 8. Sync iPod to computer with an iTunes alternative

-If none of the above-mentioned solutions help you out, then you can use this free iTunes alternative - EaseUS MobiMover to sync iPod music to the computer.
+If none of those mentioned above solutions help you out, then you can use this free iTunes alternative - EaseUS MobiMover to sync iPod music to the computer.
 Compared with iTunes, this program is easy to control and offers more options.
 Apart from syncing data from an iPhone to a computer, it is also capable of backing up data, managing WhatsApp, or downloading videos from websites, etc.

 It currently supports 20+ types of data, including photos, pictures, videos, contacts, messages, and more.
 If you want to try this tool, you can download it on your computer and give it a try.